-During the financial year 2016/17 Leicestershire County Council Internal Audit Service (LCCIAS) provided internal audit service to ESPO.
+During the financial year 2017/18 Leicestershire County Council Internal Audit Service (LCCIAS) provided internal audit service to ESPO.

-LCCIAS works to the principles of the Public Sector Internal Audit Standards (the PSIAS) which were revised in April 2016.
+LCCIAS has been independently assessed as conforming to the Public Sector Internal Audit Standards (the PSIAS) which were revised in April 2017.
 Revisions to the PSIAS were reflected in an updated Internal Audit Charter for ESPO mandating the purpose, authority and responsibility of the internal audit activity.
-The Charter was approved by Management Committee in February 2017.
-As part of his Annual Report requirements, the HoIAS conducted a light touch self-assessment of LCCIAS' conformance to the PSIAS.
-The self- assessment identified that current practices generally sufficiently conform to the PSIAS.
+The Charter was approved by Management Committee on 28 February 2017.
+As part of his Annual Report requirements (and in preparation for the independent assessment), the HoIAS conducted a self-assessment of LCCIAS' conformance to the PSIAS.
+The self-assessment identified that current practices generally sufficiently conform to the PSIAS.
 Whilst, a few specific areas have been identified where action is needed these are not significant deviations to the PSIAS.
-The HoIAS is continuing to state that LCCIAS abides by the principles of the PSIAS.
-The Service will be subject to an independent external assessment in the latter part of 2017/18.

-In order to meet a PSIAS requirement to form an opinion on the overall adequacy and effectiveness of ESPO's control environment i.e. the framework of governance, risk management and control, the HoIAS constructs an annual risk based plan of audits.
-Given the continuing improvements in risk management at ESPO, the plan is primarily based on the contents of Corporate Risk Register, Major Risk Records, the four year Strategy and the AGS, to ensure that current and emerging risks are adequately covered.
+In order to meet a PSIAS requirement to form an opinion on the overall adequacy and effectiveness of ESPO's control environment i.e. its framework of governance, risk management and control, the HoIAS constructs an annual risk based plan of audits.
+Given the continuing improvements in risk management at ESPO, the plan is primarily based on the contents of Corporate Risk Register, the four year Strategy and the AGS, to ensure that current and emerging risks are adequately covered.
 Parts of the plan relate to audits of the key financial systems that are used by the External Auditor in their audit of the financial accounts.
 A contingency is retained for unforeseen risks, special projects and investigations.

-Audit reports often contain recommendations for improvements.
-The number, type and importance of recommendations affects how the auditor reaches an opinion on the level of assurance that can be given that controls are both suitably designed and are being consistently applied, and that material risks will likely not arise.
-The combined sum of individual audit opinions and other assurances gained throughout the year (e.g. attendance at Committees, evaluations of the work of other assurance providers), facilitate the HolAS to form the annual internal audit opinion on the overall adequacy and effectiveness of ESPO's governance, risk management and control framework (i.e. the control environment).
+Internal audit reports often contain recommendations for improvements to the area being audited.
+The number, type and importance of recommendations affects how the auditor reaches an opinion on the level of assurance that can be given that controls are both suitably designed and are being consistently applied, and that material risks are unlikely to arise.
+The combined sum of individual audit opinions and other assurances gained throughout the year (e.g. attendance at Committees, evaluations of the work of other assurance providers, meetings with the Consortium Secretary and Treasurer), facilitate the HoIAS to forming the annual internal audit opinion on the overall control environment.

 The HoIAS presents a detailed annual report to the Management Committee in June.
-The annual report incorporates the annual internal audit opinion; a summary of the work that supports the opinion; performance against the plan, a statement on conformance with the PSIAS and any matters to be raised in the AGS.
+The annual report incorporates the annual internal audit opinion; a summary of the work that supports the opinion; performance against the plan, a statement on conformance with the PSIAS, a review of the Quality Assurance and Improvement Programme and any matters to be raised in the AGS.

-For 2016/17 based on an objective assessment of the results of individual audits undertaken, actions by management thereafter, and the professional judgement of the HolAS in evaluating other related activities, the following sub-opinions were reached:-
+For 2017/18 based on an objective assessment of the results of individual audits undertaken, actions by management thereafter, and the professional judgement of the HoIAS in evaluating other related activities, the following sub-opinions were reached: